MichielDerhaeg/build-linux/README.md

              /dev/loop0
 ```
 The ``--target=i386-pc`` tells grub to use the simple msdos MBR bootloader.
 This
-is often the default but this can vary from machine to machine so you better
+is often the default, but this can vary from machine to machine so you better
 specify it here.
 The ``--boot-directory`` options tells grub to install the grub
 files in /boot inside the image instead of the /boot of your current system.
 ``--modules=part_msdos`` is a workaround for a bug in Ubuntu's grub.
 When you